 The issue has impacted a product known as ‘FRB board’ or ‘FRB core’, which is manufactured by a third party outside of Australia.

-We have previously sourced FRB core from that particular supplier, and we then on-supplied it to certain licensees and distributors authorised to use the product in the manufacturing/supply of the following categories of Pyropanel fire-rated doors:
+We have previously sourced that FRB core from the foreign supplier, and then on-supplied it to certain licensees and distributors authorised to use the product in the manufacturing/supply of the following categories of Pyropanel fire-rated doors:

 (referred to in the remainder of this notice as “Potentially Impacted Fire Door Categories”).